Pay down your mortgage or invest? 3 steps to help you decide

 On a purely rational level, a home is like buying an investment: You take out a loan, buy a home, make payments and hope it appreciates in value.

-Setting emotions (and market unpredictability) aside, here are three considerations to keep in mind if you’re thinking of paying off your mortgage early.
+Setting emotions and market unpredictability aside, here are three considerations to keep in mind if you’re thinking of paying off your mortgage early.

 1. Weigh the interest vs. invest equation carefully

 That question often proves to be an irresistible siren call to invest for homeowners.
-“Many people calculate based on their risk tolerance and portfolio allocation, assuming they can earn more back from the market than they pay out in mortgage interest and save with tax deductions,” Greene says.
+Many people calculate based on their risk tolerance and portfolio allocation, assuming they can earn more back from the market than they pay out in mortgage interest and save with tax deductions.
 This means that younger investors — who have more time to benefit from market returns — may choose to invest the money they would have used to make extra house payments.

-Pay off or invest 100k1?
+Pay off home or invest 100k?1

 2. Factor in unexpected events

 In theory, a homeowner’s cash flow is improved by saving money instead of spending more on extra mortgage payments, which enables them to better deal with unexpected expenses such as a health event.
-But if those expenses are severe enough to drain your cash reserves, you get hit with a double whammy: Savings are depleted and your home could be at risk because you can’t afford mortgage payments.
+But if those expenses are severe enough to drain your cash reserves, you get hit with a double whammy: Savings are depleted, and your home could be at risk because you can’t afford mortgage payments.